jiesutd/NCRFpp/README.md

 * Batch training/decoding supported, with fast running speed.
 Most model cost less than 1 minitus for each epoch, finish the whole training process with in 2 hours (with the help of GPU).
 * Character feature can be selected within LSTM, CNN or None (through `data.char_features="CNN"/"LSTM"` or `data.HP_use_char = False` in file `main.py`).
 * Output structure can be choosed in CRF or softmax (by using `from model.bilstmcrf import BiLSTM_CRF as SeqModel` or `from model.bilstm import BiLSTM as SeqModel` in file `main.py`).
-* Bidirectional LSTM-CRF with character features give the best result.
+* Bidirectional LSTM-CRF with character features give the best result on Named Entity Recognition (NER) task.

 Performance
 =========